The facilitator goes around the room, pointing to each person, one by one.

 In my experience, I have found that there are 3 key phases in determining actions:

-- Actions are visible
+- Actions are assigned owners

 - If actions weren’t actioned, find out why during the next Retrospective